 Agencies across Lake County can be turned to in your time of need.
 A number of emergency rent and housing programs may be able to offer cash grants, financial assistance or short term loans for low income people.
-The financial aid is for families or individuals who are in the process of obtaining rental housing or apartments in the greater Lake County Illinois region.
+The financial aid from churches, charities, or the government is for families or individuals who are in the process of obtaining rental housing or apartments in the greater Lake County Illinois region.

 The county, working with these agencies, may be able to provide assistance for qualified people that are in the process of being evicted.
 It doesn’t matter whether they are being evicted for valid reason, or wrongfully, but agencies may be able to help in either case.
 A host of programs attempt to prevent possible homelessness and eviction by providing landlord/tenant mediation services, including legal advice.
 The goal is to negotiate a compromise between a landlord and the individual.

 In addition to preventing an eviction, a number of shelter and transitional housing resources are offered.
 Services can provide homeless people with a short term, temporary place to stay.
 They may distribute vouchers for paying for motels or hotels too.
 Assistance is usually offered for a short period of time, which is usually less than one week.
 Homeless may also be able to eventually qualify for rental subsidies, security deposits, hotel vouchers, emergency food and clothing, and other aid as part of case management and social services.

 Address is 671 S. Lewis Ave

 Administers programs that may make emergency rental payments for people who are at risk of eviction and homelessness without assistance.
 The various rent payment and assistance programs run by this non-profit charity may have income, age, disability, need or various other eligibility requirements.
 One of the nations leading charity organizations.

 Lake County Planning, Building & Development Department Community Development Division runs the Homelessness Prevention and Rapid Re-Housing Program.
 Address is Waukegan, Illinois 60085, call (847) 377-2139.